keplerlab/katna/README.md

 ### Attributions
 1) We have used the SAD (Sum of absolute difference) code from https://github.com/amanwalia92/KeyFramesExtraction
 2) We have used project Smartcrop https://github.com/jwagner/smartcrop.js/ for Smart crop feature in Katna Image module
+3) For Experimental feature of Smartcrop/Resize in videos we are using help of https://github.com/google/mediapipe Autoflip project.